mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 The goal of openLANE is to produce a clean GDSII layout with no human intervention.
 OpenLANE already includes large number of design examples.
-OpenLANE is based on several open-source projects: openROAD, Yosys, ABC, KLayout, Fault, QFlow, Magic
+OpenLANE is based on several open-source projects: openROAD, Yosys, ABC, KLayout, Fault, QFlow, Magic.

+Fully automated open-source end-to-end ASIC design flow

 ## Day 1 Inception of open-source EDA, openLANE and SkyWater 130